mrparkers/terraform-provider-keycloak/docs-old/resources/keycloak_ldap_group_mapper.md

 - `memberof_ldap_attribute` - (Optional) Specifies the name of the LDAP attribute on the LDAP user that contains the groups the user is a member of.
 Defaults to `memberOf`.
 - `mapped_group_attributes` - (Optional) Array of strings representing attributes on the LDAP group which will be mapped to attributes on the Keycloak group.
 - `drop_non_existing_groups_during_sync` - (Optional) When `true`, groups that no longer exist within LDAP will be dropped in Keycloak during sync.
 Defaults to `false`.
+- `groups_path` - (Optional) Keycloak group path the LDAP groups are added to.
+For example if value '/Applications/App1' is used, then LDAP groups will be available in Keycloak under group 'App1', which is child of top level group 'Applications'.
+The configured group path must already exists in the Keycloak when creating this mapper.
+The default value is '/' so LDAP groups will be mapped to the Keycloak groups at the top level.

 ### Import